NEVER BUY ANOTHER GERANIUM PLANT FOR YOUR GARDEN

 With a sharp knife cut off the tender, new growth from the geranium plant about 2 - 4 inches in length.

 Tender New Growth on Geranium Plant

 Below is a photo of the cuttings ready to be put into water.

 Put the cuttings in a container (jar, vase, glass) with water.
-Remove any leaves that may be below the water level because they will rot.
+Remove any leaves that are below the water level because they will rot.

 Geranium Cuttings in Container with Water

 STEP 3: Place in Windowsill

 Place the containers filled with geranium cuttings on a windowsill so they get a lot of light but not direct sunlight.

 In a few weeks, the geraniums should begin to develop roots.